shamsad-alam-meraj/bach-os/README.md

-# BachOS - Bachelor Meal Management System
+# bachOS - Bachelors' Operation System

 A modern, responsive web application for managing bachelor meal groups with real-time expense tracking, member management, and offline support.
 Built with Next.js and designed for mobile-first experience.